Robust high-fidelity DFT study of the lithium-graphite phase diagram: Results

-The enthalpy and entropy at standard temperature of 298 K were combined to determine the Gibbs free energy for 26000 different structures as shown in Fig. \ref{gcx}(a).
-To construct the phase diagram of Li-graphite, we need to choose the structures which lie on the convex hull of free energy vs. phase x diagram.
+To construct the phase diagram of Li-graphite, we need to choose the structures which lie on the convex hull of free energy vs. $x$ in Li$_x$C$_6$ diagram.
 The phase diagram being the convex hull is a result of the condition that a system in thermodynamic equilibrium minimizes its free energy.
-The convex hull is derived from the 26000 points which gives the phase diagram as shown in Fig. \ref{gcx}(b).
-At all the stable phases, the structures within an energy of $k_BT$ were considered equivalent.
+The convex hull is derived from the 1 billion points which gives the phase diagram as shown in Fig. \ref{gcx}.
 From the convex hull, we evaluate the intercalation potentials, using the free energy of the most stable phases.
 The intercalation potential diagram is shown in Fig. \ref{Vvx}.
-The calculated intercalation potentials are within 0.2 V of the experimentally measured potentials also shown in Fig. \ref{Vvx}.
-It is worth pointing out that the comparison between experiment and theory is within the uncertainty associated with the DFT-calculated intercalation potentials.
-The uncertainties for the free energy of formation were evaluated by calculating the free energies for an ensemble of 2000 exchange correlational functionals and then taking the standard deviation.
-The uncertainty for the intercalation potentials was evaluated by calculating the free energies of the stable phases and in turn the intercalation potentials with 2000 exchange correlational functionals and then determining the standard deviation.
+The calculated intercalation potentials are within 0.05 V of the experimentally measured potentials for x$>$0.3 but differ by 0.1-0.4 V for x$<$0.3 also shown in Fig. \ref{Vvx}.
+The experimental results are from very slow lithiation and delithiation of graphite at C/100 current rates.
+The disagreement in potential for low $x$ phases might be from a number of factors including errors from phonon contributions, SEI formation in experiments, errors from Ising model, etc. The energy differences for these low $x$ phases are quite small, which means that the potentials are more sensitive to errors.
+However, it is worth pointing out that we are able to predict all of the phase transformations observed in experiments accurately.
+The BEEF ensemble of energies was used to propagate uncertainty in the Ising model and phase diagrams.
+The ensemble of convex hulls for Gibbs free energy vs $x$ is shown in Fig. \ref{gcx}.
+We see that a large number of GGA functionals predict similar convex hulls as the BEEF optimal functional.
+However, there are several functionals which predict vastly different stable phases and widely varying intercalation potentials.
+This shows that the choice of functional is very important in predicting phase diagrams and raises an important question of how robust are the identified phases and intercalation potentials, which is discussed below.